Skip to main content

 Should I have treatment for my endometriosis?

 The decision about whether or not to have treatment is up to the individual.
-Any decisions should be made in partnership with the patient and their healthcare professional.
-The patient should be aware of all the benefits and risks associated with a form of treatment and be comfortable with it.
-It is not compulsory to have treatment for endometriosis and the decision whether to treat it will depend upon the severity of the disease and symptoms, and also any issues surrounding fertility.
+Any decisions should be made in partnership with the patient and their healthcare practitioner.
+The patient should be aware of all the benefits and risks associated with each treatment and be comfortable with it.
+It is not compulsory to have treatment for endometriosis and the decision whether to treat it will depend upon the severity of the disease and symptoms, and any issues surrounding fertility.
+More information on treatment options can be found here.

 Which is the right treatment for me?